2022 World Snooker Championship: Main draw

 The numbers given in brackets after the players' names show their 2022 World Championship seedings.
 The sole amateur player in the championship is indicated with (a).
 The match winners are denoted in bold text.

 Qualifying draw

-The results from qualifying are shown below.
-Numbers given before players' names show World Championship seedings, and "a" indicates the amateur players at the time of the draw.
+The results from the qualifying rounds are shown below.
+The numbers given before the players' names show their World Championship seedings, and "a" indicates a player's amateur status at the time of the draw.
 The match winners are denoted in bold text.
-The WPBSA selected 16 amateur players to participate in the qualifying rounds together with the 106 professionals outside the top 16 of the world rankings and the top six from the 2021 Q School Order of Merit.
+The WPBSA selected 16 amateur players to participate in the qualifying rounds, along with the 106 professionals outside the top 16 of the world rankings and the top six from the 2021 Q School Order of Merit.

 Century breaks

 Main stage centuries

 A total of 109 century breaks were made during the main stage of the tournament, surpassing the record set during the previous year's championship by one century.
-The highest was a maximum break by Robertson.
+The highest was a maximum break by Neil Robertson.